2019-2020 Placement Options

 - Placing students in the correct level of math is one of the most important decisions we make.
 It is imperative that we work together to place your student where they have the opportunity to be successful yet appropriately challenged.

 - Eighth grade math teachers, under the guidance of the high school math department, will determine student’s recommended placement based on their current performance.
 This placement will appear on the student’s forecast sheet (unless they are transferring into the district).

 - Students transferring into LOHS are strongly encouraged to take a placement exam before school starts.
-We will also review student’s current grade and progress to help determine placement.
-Math placement testing opportunities are as follows: May 17 (4:00), June 7 (4:00), and August 22 (1:00)
+We will also review students’ current grades and progress to help determine placement.
+Math placement testing opportunities are in June and August.
+Please contact the counseling office to sign up.

 - In May, all math teachers will recheck their recommendations and communicate appropriate changes based on the student’s academic progress at that time.